karthikvasan99/TMI_MNIST/README.md

 This is based on the paper: doi: 10.1103/PhysRevResearch.2.023201

-We impliment thermodynamic manifold inference to the mnist dataset from sklearn
+I impliment thermodynamic manifold inference to the mnist dataset from sklearn